 Similarly, Ref.
-[556] focuses on long-lived heavy neutrino via displaced vertex signature at the FCC-ee running at the Z-pole.
+[548] focuses on long-lived heavy neutrino via displaced vertex signature at the FCC-ee running at the Z-pole.
 This study assumes that only one Majorana heavy neutrino N mixing with the electron neutrino.
-The signal process is $e^-e^+ \to \nu N \to \nu (e^+e^-\nu)$ , and the background processes include $Z \to e^+e^-, \tau^+\tau^-, b\bar{b}, c\bar{c}, uds$ .
-For LLPs decaying at a displaced vertex, the transverse impact parameter $d_0$ of the displaced particles can be used as a complementary variable to the decay length. $d_0$ is given as the distance from the beam line to the projected back-trace of the displaced tracks in the transverse plane.
-LLPs' decay products are expected to exhibit larger values of $d_0$ .
+The signal process is $e^-e^+ \rightarrow \nu N \rightarrow \nu (e^+e^-\nu)$, and the background processes include $Z \rightarrow e^+e^-, \tau^+\tau^-, b\bar{b}, c\bar{c}, uds$.
+For LLPs decaying at a displaced vertex, the transverse impact parameter d_0 of the displaced particles can be used as a complementary variable to the decay length. d_0 is given as the distance from the beam line to the projected back-trace of the displaced tracks in the transverse plane.
+LLPs' decay products are expected to exhibit larger values of d_0 .
 This study selects long-lived heavy neutrinos by requiring both final-state electrons to have $d_0 > 0.5$ mm.
-Assuming Z-pole running with an integrated luminosity of 150 ab-1, it is found that the squared mixing $|V{eN}|^2$ can be probed up to $\mathcal{O}(10^{-8})$ for a heavy neutrino with mass of $\mathcal{O}(10 \text{ GeV})$ .
+Assuming Z-pole running with an integrated luminosity of 150 ab-1, it is found that the squared mixing $|V{eN}|^2$ can be probed up to $\mathcal{O}(10^{-8})$ for a heavy neutrino with mass of $\mathcal{O}(10 \text{ GeV})$.

 Ref.
-[557] investigates methods to observe lepton number violation (LNV) and distinguish Dirac and Majorana heavy neutrinos N at future lepton colliders.
+[549] investigates methods to observe lepton number violation (LNV) and distinguish Dirac and Majorana heavy neutrinos N at future lepton colliders (see also Refs.
+[550-555]).
 These methods include the angular distribution and spectrum of the heavy neutrino's decay products as well as their lifetime.
-The latter exploits the fact that the total decay width of N differs by a factor of two between the Majorana and Dirac cases, leading to a decay length $\lambda$ differing in displaced vertex searches at colliders.
+The latter exploits the fact that the total decay width of N differs by a factor of two between the Majorana and Dirac cases, leading to a decay length λ differing in displaced vertex searches at colliders.
 Therefore, according to Eq.
 (16), the decay probabilities inside the same detector should be different between the Majorana and Dirac cases as well.
-This implies different numbers of observed signal events in displaced-vertex searches, and can be used to distinguish Dirac and Majorana heavy neutrinos.
+This implies different numbers of observed signal events in displacedvertex searches, and can be used to distinguish Dirac and Majorana heavy neutrinos.
 The analytic estimates for the number of events and sensitivity regions during the Z-pole run for both Majorana and Dirac HNLs are also present in this study.
+It should be noted that the analytic formulae that are used to generate Fig. 1b in Ref.
+[549] can be generalized to other LLPs in a straightforward manner, and would probably considerably simplify the computation of the corresponding event rates, e.g. those in Section VIIB.